 Day 1.
 Saturday September 3.
 Calais to Evreux (approx. 175 miles)

 After arriving in Calais we start with a selection of main and country roads to get us to Montreuil for lunch.
 From here we cut through the beautiful forests and rolling hills of Normandy, stopping in Lyons- la-Foret, a picturesque Norman village with a covered market dating from the 17th century.
-We then cross the Seine and continue onto our first night's hotel in Evreux where dinner with wine is included.
+We then cross the Seine and continue onto our first night's hotel, a 4-star in Evreux where dinner with wine is included.

 Day 2.
 Sunday September 4.
 Evreux to Chateauroux (approx. 175 miles)